Island Adventure Guide – Nusa Lembongan, Nusa Ceningan, Nusa Penida

 In our opinion, this was the best beach between both Ceningan and Lembongan.
 Soak up the sun, sip a beer, and enjoy a nap on a relatively secluded beach.
-As is the case in most of Bali, beware of the currents, don’t venture too far out into the water.
+As is the case in most of Bali, beware of the currents, and don’t venture too far out here.

 We’ve seen plenty of lagoons in Asia and this is likely the best of them all.
 The water is soo blue!
 The cliff jump has been officially closed after several jumpers were seriously injured.
 Some people say you can still do it, but it’s not recommended.
-There is no longer a ladder either, so you’d have to swim back to scramble up some pretty sharp rocks afterward.
+There is no longer a ladder either, so you’d have to swim back to scramble up sharp rocks afterward.
 Do so at your own risk.

-Despite not jumping, the place is still really impressive.
+Despite not jumping, we found the place to still be really impressive.
 It’s a fun spot to wander around, take photos, and admire the turquoise waters.
 Please be responsible and pack out what you bring in!
 Hated to see trash here.

 What a fantastic location for a bar!
 When we went, no one was jumping, which was disappointing.
 We were hoping to jump and have a few celebratory beers afterward, but the swell was too big.
-It was not to be!
-The guys working here will only let you jump when it’s deemed safe.
+The guys working here will only let you jump when it’s safe.

-The cost is 25k IDR for the little jump of 5m and 50k IDR for the big one 10m.
-Sure it’s just a few dollars, but it seems a little expensive just to jump, but these are the rules.
+The cost is 25k IDR for the little jump of 5m and 50k IDR for the big one from 10m.
+Sure it’s just a few dollars, but it seems a little expensive just to jump, but those are the rules.
 Hopefully, the conditions are right on your visit!

 Drive up a steep, bumpy hill through the jungle to this quiet, sleepy resort.
-There’s a swing set overlooking Nusa Penida with views of Gamut Bay (an excellent snorkeling spot).
+There’s a swing set overlooking Nusa Penida with views of Gamut Bay.
 From here, you can really see the current between the two islands.
 Nice spot for a morning coffee or juice!

 Last Stop Bar & Cafe Ceningan

 One of several bars offering views of the seaweed farms and paddleboard rentals (100k IDR per hour).
 Hang in a bean bag, sip drinks, and get some sun!
-If you’re not already staying there, Le Pirate Beach Club is another option nearby for tasty happy hour drinks.
+Le Pirate Beach Club is another option nearby for tasty happy hour drinks.

-The largest and least visited of the three islands, a paradise rich in underwater life and natural wonders.
+The largest of the three islands is a paradise rich in underwater life and natural wonders.
 It’s still pretty underdeveloped, with several broken or bumpy dirt roads.
-To get there we booked a short boat ride a day in advance from Nusa Lembongan (near the yellow bridge there is a ticket office) for 60k IDR each.
+To get there we booked a short boat ride a day in advance from Nusa Lembongan (near the yellow bridge there is a ticket office).

 One of the best things we did on the island!
 When we arrived and parked our bike, the guys at the top made it sound like it was a quick, easy hike down to the bottom.
 Not true!
 You’re literally walking down a thin dirt trail hanging onto the side of a cliff.

-The roads to and from here are hilly and full of loose gravel, so be extra careful if you’re riding on them.
-We crashed our motorbike leaving here, so we’re speaking from personal experience.
-Not fun, but looking back we still talk about this day with fond memories.
+The roads to and from here are hilly and full of loose gravel, so be extra careful if you’re riding a motorbike.
+This is where we crashed!

-Steep rough roads lead to this stunning beach, which could cause serious problems if you’re an inexperienced biker.
-We were extra paranoid after our crash so we parked our scooter at the top of the last hill, and walked the rest of the way just in case.
+Steep rough roads lead to this stunning beach on the eastern side of the island.
+We were paranoid after our crash so we parked our scooter at the top of the last hill, and walked the rest of the way just in case.
 It’s just a short hike down a staircase to the beach!